CipherDogs/elm-bitcoin/README.md

 # elm-bitcoin
 Bitcoin price web component made using Elm.
-Thanks to this extension, you can reflect in your application the current price of bitcoin in dollars
+Thanks to this extension, you can reflect in your application the current price of bitcoin in dollars.

 ## Use